fluntermoser/VerteilteSysteme/Readme.md

 ## Application Run
 To run the application(s) follow these steps:
 - build all java files located in src folder
+- either use the provided script file (run.sh or run.bat)
+- OR run the programm manually as described in the following steps

 ### Master
 - go to folder: master\out\production\master_slave